Mississippi Grind

 Mississippi Grind is a 2015 American comedy-drama film written and directed by Anna Boden and Ryan Fleck.
-It stars Ryan Reynolds, Ben Mendelsohn, Sienna Miller, Lio Tipton, Robin Weigert, and Alfre Woodard.
+It stars Ben Mendelsohn, Ryan Reynolds, Sienna Miller, Lio Tipton, Alfre Woodard and Robin Weigert.
 The film was released by A24 on September 25, 2015.

 Plot

 Gerry, a struggling gambler and real estate agent, meets Curtis, an itinerant younger gambler, at a casino in Dubuque, Iowa.
 Curtis buys Gerry a drink; hours later, Gerry returns the favor, leading to a night of heavy drinking.

 After an unsuccessful real estate showing, at the dog track, Gerry and Curtis win big, but Gerry gambles it away.
 At a bar, they drunkenly attempt to bet $1,000 on a game of pool and are kicked out.
 Curtis tells Gerry it's almost "Machu Picchu time" – a phrase he uses whenever he leaves town.
-In the parking lot, Gerry is stabbed in an attempted mugging.
+In the parking lot, Gerry is stabbed during a mugging.

-Gerry's loan shark, Sam, threatens him to pay the money he owes her.
+Gerry's loan shark, Sam, insists that he pay the money she was owed.
 Running into Curtis, Gerry proposes a gambling trip down the Mississippi, culminating in a New Orleans poker game with a $25,000 buy-in.
 The game is being held by Curtis' former acquaintance, Tony Roundtree.
 He agrees, spotting Gerry $2,000.
 Before hitting the road, Gerry steals the petty cash from his office.

 Arriving in St. Louis, Curtis reunites with Simone, a prostitute.
 After Gerry's successful poker session on a riverboat casino, he and Curtis spend the night with Simone and fellow prostitute Vanessa.
 While Gerry bonds with Vanessa, Simone reminds Curtis she has been taken advantage of by a gambler before, and remains unwilling to run away with him.

-In Memphis, Gerry plays well at Texas Hold 'em but loses everything on the final "river" card.
+In Memphis, Gerry plays well at Texas hold 'em but loses everything on the final "river" card.
 Lying to Curtis that he won $7,000, he asks to go to Little Rock to see his ex Dorothy and estranged daughter, Wendy.
-Wendy is at school; when Dorothy catches him stealing money, she asks him to leave.
+Wendy is at school; when Dorothy catches him stealing money, she orders him to leave.

-Curtis and Gerry go to the Tunica, Mississippi casino, where Curtis' VIP card is rejected; asking Gerry for money, he discovers his lie.
-Disappointed, Curtis provokes strangers in the bathroom into assaulting Gerry, who later admits to his problems with money, and his belief that Curtis is his good luck charm.
+Curtis and Gerry go to the Tunica, Mississippi casino, where Curtis' VIP card is rejected.
+Curtis asks Gerry for money and discovers his lie.
+Disappointed, Curtis provokes strangers in the bathroom into assaulting Gerry, who later admits to his problems with money and his belief that Curtis is his good luck charm.